Cut fastball: Professional practitioners

 A cut fastball grip from The Day Book in Chicago who credited the pitch to Christy Mathewson.

 The New York Yankees' former closer Mariano Rivera, one of the foremost practitioners of the cutter, made the pitch famous after the mid-1990s, though the pitch itself has been around since at least the 1950s.

-When the cut fastball is pitched skillfully at speed, particularly against the opposite hand batter (that is, a right-handed pitcher facing a left-handed hitter), the pitch can crack and split a hitter's bat, hence the pitch's occasional nickname of "the buzzsaw".
+When the cut fastball is pitched skillfully at speed, particularly against the opposite hand batter (e.g., a right-handed pitcher facing a left-handed hitter), it is quite difficult to hit well.
+Because of the fact that from the batter's point of view, the pitch looks like a fastball trajectory, the pitch can crack and split a hitter's bat when the pitch breaks inward towards the thinner part of the bat at the last moment, hence the pitch's occasional nickname of "the buzzsaw".
 Batter Ryan Klesko, then of the Atlanta Braves, broke three bats in a single plate appearance during the 1999 World Series while facing Rivera.
 To deal with this problem a few switch hitters batted right-handed against the right-handed Rivera—that is, on the "wrong" side, as switch hitters generally bat from the same side of the plate as the pitcher's glove hand.